-Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the following classification: Freshman Prerequisites: (SPA361 or 89361)
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following classification: Freshman

 SPA462 Spanish Grammar Review for Teachers (3)

 The Study of the structure of Spanish grammar, morphology and syntax.
 A systematic review of verbs and parts of speech.
 Study of idiomatic expressions in international Spanish usage.